-Jagdoul stressed that the SPLM-N El Hilu negotiating delegation so far has not left the Juba peace talks and therefore doesn’t need to return to the negotiating table.
+The spokesman stressed that the SPLM-N El Hilu negotiating delegation so far has not left the Juba peace talks and therefore does not need to return to the negotiating table.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.